dmannan/graphSpec/specDefn.md

 ``
 Attributes are broken into three levels, and their key/value pairs are formatted as a dictionary:

-The top level of the json contains a **list of attributes** for graph and node level, followed by the individual key/value pairs formatted as dictionary.
-Note, edge attributes DO NOT have a list of keys because that information is contained in the headers of the edgelist csv.
-In the json, the edge attributes will only be explained and WILL NOT contain key/value pairs.
-Hence, edgeAttributes is a dictionary with keys are the attributes (headers of csv apart from node source/target) and value explains what the key is:
+The top level of the json contains a **list of attributes** for graph, node, and edge level, followed by the individual key/value pairs formatted as dictionary.